NFL quarterback Russell Wilson reportedly spending off-season with new team: the Yankees

 “During my two springs with the Rangers, I was reminded just how much I love the game,” he said.
 “While football is my passion and my livelihood, baseball remains a huge part of where I came from and who I am today.
 I’ve learned so much on the baseball field that translates to my game physically and mentally playing Quarterback in the NFL.”

-Before joining the Rangers, Wilson played in the minor leagues and was drafted to the Colorado Rockies in 2010, according to the Post.
+Before joining the Rangers, Wilson played in the minor leagues and was drafted to the Colorado Rockies, according to the Post.